Kong/mashape-oauth/FLOWS.md

     - `oauth_signature`
     - `oauth_signature_method`
     - `oauth_version` *Optional*
-2. Server Validates and Grants Access to Resources.
+2. Service Validates and Grants Access to Resources.
 3. Application Utilizes Requested Resources

 This is probably the most quickest method of consuming an OAuth implementation however it comes with a few drawbacks on security which you can assume for yourself whether it is the best for your application.